Shame.

 Real clarity would sound like: “I wanted that.
 I enjoyed it.
 I’m allowed to want and enjoy these things.”

 Confusion sounds like: “What did I just do?
 I need to apologise.
 I need to distance myself.
 I need to make sure she knows this isn’t who I really am.
-She’s to blame for this”
+She’s to blame for this – why did she make me do these things??”

 You’re not having a revelation, you’re having a panic attack, and you’re making it my responsibility to soothe.